Updated: June 14th, 2023

 - Peddle Bike: Calgary is quickly growing its biking paths and there are many great places to peddle a bike around the city.
 You can easily rent a bike and peddle around the city in the warmer months, exploring all the beautiful parks.

-- Scooters and Electric Bikes: Lime scooters are a new fun option for getting around the city is by scooter or electric bike.
+- Scooters and Electric Bikes: Lime scooters are a new fun option for getting around the city is by scooters or electric bikes.
 These are the green scooters and bikes you’ll see in various parts of the downtown core.
 However, you’ll need to download the app and use data to really take advantage of it.

 Weather in Calgary (Aka: Best Time to Visit)